OneHealthIn/starter-academic/content/authors/admin/_index.md

 ### Internship Applications Open

-Applications close on 24th February 2021
+Last Date to Apply: 24th February 2021

 We are seeking social media interns who are passionate about learning and contributing towards new-age scientific communication on social media.
 The applicants should be responsible, detail-oriented, and self-motivated.
 In addition, internships are also available for video and media production (for social media such as Twitter and YouTube), website development, as well as partnership development, and networking.